The Entertainer (1960 film): Production

 Key cast and crew agreed to £45,000 of deferments, including £20,000 to Olivier against 17% of profits, and £5,000 each to Osborne, Saltzman and Richardson.

 TCM's Felicia Feaster observes: "Tony Richardson (and fellow traveler, playwright John Osborne) typified this cinematic movement's trend for realism with an insistence on shooting on-location with natural sound and light."
 The insistence on realism caused budgetary problems.
 The film was budgeted at £193,000 but went over budget because of a variety of problems in production and post-production, including noise from seagulls in Morecambe.

 In November 1959, The New York Times Stephen Watts filed a substantial story from Stratford-upon-Avon in England, where Olivier was appearing in Shakespeare's Coriolanus and commuting to Morecambe, where The Entertainer was being filmed on location.
 Watts' story revealed that Olivier had two teeth filed to create Archie's distinctive gap, that late-season visitors who saw the display outside the Alhambra Theatre frequently asked to buy tickets and that many locals appeared in the film.
 Olivier also told Watts, "If at one time someone had offered me a job as a song-and-dance man in a seaside show, I'd have been glad to take it.
 I would have called myself Larry Oliver and been as happy as a lark."

 According to the BFI, after the film was completed, Olivier said that he felt "like a modern actor again".

 Years later, Richardson said in The Long-Distance Runner: An Autobiography: "I couldn't have articulated it, having never been introspective (but) "The Entertainer was a key moment in my development, because all the ideas and convictions I was to work with afterward were crystallized in its making."
 Of the character of Archie Rice, Richardson said he was "... the embodiment of a national mood...
 Archie was the future, the decline, the sourness, the ashes of old glory, where Britain was heading."

+Filming location

+It was filmed on location in the Lancashire seaside town of Morecambe.